angrykim/agusmakmun.github.io/_posts/2018-06-09-Feature_engineering_strategies_for_credit_card_fraud.md

 A customer is expected to use their credit cards at very similar hours so the confidence interval for individuals can be calculated.

-And to illustrate this, the commonly used "arithmetic mean" shows that it does not fit into data consisting of repeated(periodic) behavior of the time feature like Fig.1
+And to illustrate this, the commonly used **"arithmetic mean"** shows that it does not fit into data consisting of repeated(periodic) behavior of the time feature like the above picture.

-So the proposed way is to use the von-Mises distribution to calculate confidence intervals for customers.(very interesting !!)
+So the proposed way is to use **Von-Mises Distribution** to calculate confidence intervals for customers.(very interesting !!)

 > What is [Von Mises Distribustion ?](https://en.wikipedia.org/wiki/Von_Mises_distribution)